fate4gle/MirrorLabs/README.md

 2. `RosConnector`, contains the networking components which forward the messages, handles  publishing topics, subscribtions etc, between the remote system and the primary ROS environment.
 This can be configured relatively quickly depending on the purpose.
 Note: Please keep in mind to prevent a loop of messages. (e.g. do not listen to \joint_states while sending these at the same time.)

-3. To place the digital robot, the
+3. To place the digital robot, the "Object Manipulator"- script (include in the MRTK) is attached to its base transform.
+Making it possible to drag and drop it into any location of choice.
+(Note: The robot needs to have at least one working collider attached.)